cloudmesh-community/fa19-516-147/project/report.md

-##  Abstract Database Management On Multicloud Environments with Focus on Google Cloud
+##  Abstract Database Management On Multicloud Environments

 Harsha Upadhyay, [fa19-516-147](https://github.com/cloudmesh-community/fa19-516-147/edit/master/project/report.md)

 :o: put in url to python api for google in Refernces section

-:o: start looking at cloudmesh-cloud cloudmesh/compute/libcloud this is old code and may no longer work you will do the Compute ABC class for google cloud.
+:o: start looking at cloudmesh-storage

 :o: use proper punctioation space rules there is a space after a , . and so on but not before